MELINDA COPP

 Bonjour

 I am a writer based in Bluffton, South Carolina.
 My work has been published in newspapers, magazines, and literary journals, including Huff Post, The Rumpus, The Cleveland Review of Books, and The Petigru Review.
 I regularly write about books for the Charleston Post and Courier.
 I have an MFA in creative writing from Goucher College and a BS in journalism from West Virginia University.
-In addition to my freelance work on nonfiction books, I am writing a contemporary romance novel.
+I am the author of Love and the Downfall of Society, a historical romance novel set in Belle Époque France.

 Tragedy and Comedy; The Short Story of My Writing Life